-3 hours per week Second Semester 3 credits W, 7-10 ME 215 DYNAMICS OF INCOMPRESSIBLE FLUIDS Dr. SMITHBERG Incompressible fluid flow theory; hydrodynamics of ideal fluids; incompressible viscous fluid flow; surface and form resistance; dimensional analysis; applications to incompressible fluid flow through pipes, fluid meters, and turbomachinery.
-Prerequisites: Undergraduate Differential Equations, Fluid Mechanics, Thermodynamics II and Ma 251 or equivalent.
-3 hours per week First Semester 3 credits W, 7-10 ME 216 REFRIGERATION AND AIR CONDITIONING Professor STAMPER The theory and design of modern refrigeration and air conditioning systems.
+3 hours per week Second Semester ME 215 DYNAMICS OF INCOMPRESSIBLE FLUIDS Dr. SMITHBERG Incompressible fluid flow theory; hydrodynamics of ideal fluids; incompressible viscous fluid flow; surface and form resistance; dimensional analysis; applications to incompressible fluid flow through pipes, fluid meters, and turbomachinery.
+Prerequisites: Undergraduate Differential Equations, Fluid Mechanics, Ma 100 or equivalent, and one year of Thermodynamics.
+3 hours per week First Semester Th, 6:30-9:30 ME 216 REFRIGERATION AND AIR CONDITIONING Professor STAMPER The theory and design of modern refrigeration and air conditioning systems.
 Analysis of absorption, steam jet and refinements of vapor compression cycles.
 The study of cooling towers, spray apparatus, central air conditioning systems, heat pumps and controls and transient problems are implemented by means of design projects.
-Prerequisite: Undergraduate Differential Equations, Fluid Mechanics and Thermodynamics II.
-3 hours per week Second Semester 3 credits Tu, 7-10 ME 217 BEARINGS AND BEARING LUBRICATION Professor MICHELS A lecture course on the theoretical and physical aspects of lubrication considering the classical hydrodynamic theory and the solution of Reynold's differental equation for the pressure distribution in journal bearings with and without end leakage.
-Prerequisite: Undergraduate Differential Equations and Senior Machine Design.

-3 hours per week First Semester 3 credits F. 7-10 ME 218 INSTRUMENTATION Professor JACOBS Theory and design of the primary elements of instrumentation.
+Prerequisite: Undergraduate Differential Equations, Fluid Mechanics and one year of Thermodynamics.
+3 hours per week Second Semester 3 credits Tu, 6:30-9:30 ME 217 BEARINGS AND BEARING LUBRICATION Professor MICHELS A lecture course on the theoretical and physical aspects of lubrication considering the classical hydrodynamic theory and the solution of Reynold's differential equation for the pressure distribution in journal bearings with and without end leakage.
+3 credits W, 6:30-9:30 Prerequisite: Undergraduate Differential Equations and Senior Machine Design.
+3 credits F, 6:30-9:30 3 hours per week First Semester ME 218 INSTRUMENTATION Theory and design of the primary elements of instrumentation.
 Design criteria of pressure, temperature and speed measurement elements.
 Application of instrumentation in the fields of fluid mechanics and combustion.
 Emphasis on response time and primary instrumentation in automation.
 Laboratory covering fabrication techniques and testing of various configurations.
-Prerequisite: Undergraduate Differential Equations, Fluid Mechanics and Thermodynamics II.

-3 hours per week Second Semester 3 credits W. 6:30-10 ME 219 MECHANICS OF VISCOUS FLUIDS To be announced A study of the properties and behavior of real fluids in laminar and turbulent motion.
+Prerequisite: Undergraduate Differential Fluid Equations, Mechanics and one year of Thermodynamics.
+3 hours per week Second Semester 3 credits W, 6:30-10 ME 219 MECHANICS OF VISCOUS FLUIDS Professor URAM A study of the properties and behavior of real fluids in laminar and turbulent motion.
 Mathematical and empirical laws and methods currently used are developed and discussed in the light of applications to flows in ducts, boundary layers over surfaces and bodies, in fluid machinery, etc. Convective heat transfer applications and compressibility effects are also included.
-Prerequisite: ME 215-Dynamics of Incompressible Fluids.
-3 hours per week First Semester 3 credits W, 7-10 ME 223 EXPERIMENTAL STRESS ANALYSIS Professor MILLER A lecture and laboratory course dealing with two and three dimensional stresses and strains; static, dynamic and impact strain measurements with bonded wire strain gages; strain rosettes; brittle coatings for stress analysis; residual stresses and their evaluation; dimensional analysis.
-Prerequisite: Undergraduate Differential Equations and Mechanics of Deformable Bodies.
+Prerequisite: ME 215.